University of Ottawa: Bilingualism and biculturalism

 As of 2016, the university was the world's largest English-French bilingual university.
 The university is one of the three bilingual universities in Ontario that is not federated with a larger university.
 Since its inception the university has seen itself as fostering English-French bilingualism.
 However, bilingualism was only made an official university policy in 1965 when the Government of Ontario passed An Act respecting Université d'Ottawa through the Legislative Assembly of Ontario.
-Section 4 of that Act specifically states that an object and purpose of the university is"to further bilingualism and biculturalism and to preserve and develop French culture in Ontario", and "to further ...
+Section 4 of that Act specifically states that an object and purpose of the university is "to further bilingualism and biculturalism and to preserve and develop French culture in Ontario", and "to further ...
 Christian principles".
 Despite that law, these parts of the university's mandate are now arguably superseded by the 1982 Canadian Charter of Rights and Freedoms, which constitutionalizes multiculturalism (not biculturalism) and freedom of religion.

 The university operates the Official Languages and Bilingualism Institute (OLBI).
 The OLBI was officially opened on 1 July 2007, replacing its predecessor, the Second Language Institute.
 Both institutes promoted English-French bilingualism, although the OLBI holds an expanded mandate, to strengthen research, innovation and outreach efforts in official languages and bilingualism.
 The university is a member of the Association of Universities of the Canadian Francophonie, an association which promotes post-secondary education and research in French.

 While the university maintains bilingualism as an official policy, students need not be bilingual.
 Instead, most courses and programs are offered in both languages.
-As of September 2011, the percentage of students who used French as their primary language of education was at 31.1 percent, while the number of students which use English as their primary language for education was 68.7 percent.
+As of April 2023, the percentage of students who used French as their primary language of education was at 30 percent (14,218 students), while the number of students which use English as their primary language for education was 70 percent (33,680 students).
 As of March 2009, 68.6 percent of professors in bilingual positions were considered to be actively bilingual, while bilingual staff comprised 91.5 percent.